seed4j/seed4j/documentation/module-creation.md

 }
 ```

-In fact, you don't really have choices here, the `SeedModuleResource.builder()` is fluent and will only let you go to the next possible step.
+In fact, you don't really have choices here, the `Seed4JModuleResource.builder()` is fluent and will only let you go to the next possible step.
 The most confusing one may be the last one `.factory(myModules::buildModule)` which is, in fact, a method called to build the module.

 For this to work, we'll need to add a simple orchestration class in `com.seed4j.generator.my_module.application`: